bashfulrobot/ff-gmail-url-extension/README.md

 - Works with Gmail's universal message URLs (format: `https://mail.google.com/mail/u/0/#all/MESSAGE_ID`)
 - Visual notification when URL is copied successfully

+> **Note:** This extension has only been tested on Linux.
+While it should work on other platforms, your experience may vary.

 ## Installation

 ### Method 1: Install from GitHub Releases (Recommended)